*Updated: November 20th, 2020*

 Each roll after the Come Out is open to new, independent wagers at true odds called Come and Don’t Come.
 Since these carry no House edge they are usually capped, often at 2x the amount of Pass or No Pass options, although some establishments promote versions with payouts as high as 100x to attract customers.

 Propositions are also an option, holding larger odds on single rolls.
 These include Hard Ways (a 2-2, 3-3, 4-4 or 5-5),

 Any Craps (2, 3 or 12), and a Horn Bet (2, 3, 11 or 12).
 While they boast some of the most House-friendly odds at the table, a Field Bet will pay even-money for results other than 5, 6, 7 or 8 and double for a 2 or 12.

 How To Play

-Simplified Craps is not really craps at all and rolls of 2, 3, 4, 10, 11 and 12 are winners, and 5, 6, 7, 8 and 9 are losers.
-The single-roll game makes for a house edge of 2.8% so little value is found.
+Simplified Craps is not really a proper variant and results of 2, 3, 4, 10, 11 and 12 are winners, while 5, 6, 7, 8 and 9 serve as losers.
+The single-roll game makes for a House edge of 2.8% so little value is found.